Understanding Desbuquois Dysplasia: Symptoms and Care

 Multidisciplinary Care

-Effective management of Desbuquois Dysplasia often requires a multidisciplinary approach involving various healthcare professionals, including geneticists, orthopaedic surgeons, physiotherapists, and respiratory specialists.
+Effective management of Desbuquois Dysplasia often requires a multidisciplinary approach involving various healthcare professionals, including geneticists, orthopedic surgeons, physiotherapists, and respiratory specialists.
 This collaborative effort ensures comprehensive care tailored to the unique needs of each patient.

 Frequently Asked Questions